 And guess what?
 Despite our Personas Online Tool is called, well, personas, you can still create cool-looking empathy maps with it as well.
 Have a look:

 Just place your user photo in the center and put the rest of the boxes around.
-Or better yet, grab a free template that will save you even more time.
+Or better yet, grab a free empathy map template that will save you even more time.

 Rate this post